March 13, 2026

 Understand the Link Between Air Conditioning and Indoor Air Quality

-Modern units draw air across filters that trap particles such as dust and pollen.
-Many systems also dry the air slightly during cooling cycles, which helps reduce musty smells and slows mould growth.
 In winter, heat pumps keep rooms warm without drying the air to an uncomfortable level.
 When set up correctly, your system becomes a quiet partner in daily health, not just a seasonal comfort tool.

 The Hidden Pollutants Affecting Your Home’s Air Quality